Fishing Oxygen Systems Rules of the Oxygen Road

 • Creates an oxygen-rich environment to keep fish fresh and lively

-“This is the most efficient means of maintaining high-levels of oxygen in a livewell and nothing comes close to the OXYGENATOR’S ability to create an oxygen-rich environment.”
+*The most efficient means of maintaining high-levels of oxygen in a livewell and nothing comes close to the OXYGENATOR’S ability to create an oxygen-rich environment.”

-Although fire safety is a non-issue in this advertisement, all oxygen–rich gas spaces demand special respect in any livewell.
+Although fire safety is a non-issue in this advertisement, all oxygen – rich gas spaces demand special respect in any livewell.
 Oxygen is not Air.

-THE SCIENCE AND TH-MARINE OXYGENATOR™
+THE SCIENCE AND OXYGENATOR™

 TPWD, Inland Fisheries Division, San Antonio, TX Publication by Fishery Biologist Randy Myers AquaInnovations Oxygenator 2-14-2012